Low-quality websites cluttering the search results

 Does Page Experience roll out globally in May?

-19:27 – Google announced that in May 2021, the Page Experience Update will be rolled out, making Web Vitals such as LCP, FID, and CLS part of the ranking algorithm.
+19:27 – Google announced that in May 2021, the Page Experience Update would be rolled out, making Web Vitals such as LCP, FID, and CLS part of the ranking algorithm.
 But is the May rollout global, or will some countries be affected with a delay?

 John said that as far as he understands, the rollout is global.
 There’s no big reason no to roll it out on a global scale because the data is there.